MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-apple-messages-for-business-channel.md

 1. On the **Channel details** page, enter a name and select Apple Messages for Business in **Channels**.

 1. On the **Add account** page, specify the Apple Messages for Business account ID.
-To get the account ID, go to your Messages for Business account, navigate to the Messaging Service Provider configuration and select **Test your Messaging Service Provider connection**, and copy the account ID by selecting **Copy ID**.
+To get the account ID, go to your organization's Apple Business Register, open the Messages for Business account, navigate to the Messaging Service Provider configuration and select **Test your Messaging Service Provider connection**, and copy the account ID by selecting **Copy ID**.
    > [!Note]
    > If your organization uses Customer-managed keys, be aware that Apple Messages for Business acount IDs cannot be encryped.
 Apple Messages for Business account IDs are part of the URLs used by customer devices to start new conversations and may be visible to users, but this doesn't present a security concern.